W

 FPGA Dice Game

-Yaseen implemented Moore and Mealy finite state machine representations of a dice game using RTL and block schematics.
-He applied sequential network design through implementation of counters and memory and verified the design using Verilog testbenches and ModelSim, then demonstrated the design on the DE10-Lite FPGA.
+Yaseen implemented Moore and Mealy finite-state-machine representations of a dice game using RTL and block schematics.
+He applied sequential network design through counters and memory, verified the design with Verilog testbenches and ModelSim, and demonstrated the design on the DE10-Lite FPGA.

 Technologies: Verilog, ModelSim, Quartus, DE10-Lite, FSM Design